adrianTNT/junk-email-domains/README.md

 This list was made unique and sorted alphabetically with simple tools from http://app.tntcode.com/tools/

-The actual list in raw format is here: https://raw.githubusercontent.com/adrianTNT/junk-email-domains/master/raw
+The actual list is the */raw* file: https://raw.githubusercontent.com/adrianTNT/junk-email-domains/master/raw